The Cheapest, Easiest, Fastest Ways to Become an English Teacher in Mexico

 Taking the exam costs around $200 dollars (Surprisingly, it cost just a much to take the exam in Mexico as it does in a testing center in the U.S).
 “By taking it myself, I knew both the material and the experience of taking the test,” she said.
 You can download materials for free.

 “A Facebook page is another great way to introduce yourself as an English teacher,” she said.
-You would need some Spanish and probably a native speaker to help you proof your Spanish on the page.
+You would need some Spanish and probably a native speaker to help you proof your written Spanish on the page.
 It would be relatively easy to get started as a teacher with an attractive page and networking.
-Facebook ads are worth the investment,” she explained, “Approach people online who can introduce you.”
+Facebook ads are worth the investment,” she explained, “Approach people online who can introduce you to interested students.”

 Fabiola also taught online through a website called ITalki, one of a number of sites from which students of English can choose among hundreds of online teachers.
 Presently she writes a blog called My Heart of Mexico, focusing on healthy living.
 “Teaching English takes a lot of energy and preparation,” she said, something she couldn't maintain after the arrival of her third child.